csuhj/FirebasePushNotification/README.md

 # FirebasePushNotification
 An example Push Notification project using Google Firebase

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.5.
+Firebase support was then added by running `npx ng add @angular/fire`.

 When you run the application, pushing messages to it from Firebase will either show up as an alert on the page or as a notification if the page isn't focused: